 In the ASN, standards are hierarchically structured: first by source; e.g., by state; within source by type; e.g., science or mathematics; within type by subtype, then by grade, etc.

 - Create equations and inequalities in one variable and use them to solve problems.
 Include equations arising from linear and quadratic functions, and simple rational and exponential functions.
 (Grades 9 - 12) Details...
 View more aligned curriculum...
-Give feedback on this alignment...
+Do you agree with this alignment?
 Thanks for your feedback!

 - Develop, communicate and justify an evidence-based scientific explanation to account for Earth's different climates (Grade 8) Details...
 View more aligned curriculum...
-Give feedback on this alignment...
+Do you agree with this alignment?
 Thanks for your feedback!

 Understanding rotation is not only practical, it's FUN!
 Spinning around in a circle pulling our arms in and out till we get so dizzy we cannot even see straight is a favorite childhood (and adulthood) activity.
 Have you ever seen an ice skater or ballerina spin?
 Ferris wheels and merry-go-rounds also spin around, but on a much larger scale.
 Engineers take advantage of their understanding of rotational inertia and angular momentum to maximize the spin of these activities for people's thrill and enjoyment.
 Gymnasts, ballerinas and ice skaters apply mechanical physics and rotation to perform daring and crowd-pleasing rotations and spins.
 In this lesson, we discover how these acrobats maximize their spinning and how we can use our body to change our own rotational inertia and rotational velocity.